 A related entry on Our World in Data presents the empirical evidence of how income inequality has changed over time, and how the levels of inequality in different countries can vary significantly.
 It also presents some of the research on the factors driving the inequality of incomes.

 The chart below shows the distribution of annual income among all world citizens.
-To make incomes comparable across countries and time, daily incomes are measured in constant 2011 International Dollars—this is a currency that would buy a comparable amount of goods and services that a U.S. dollar would buy in the United States in 2011 (for a more detailed explanation, see here).
+To make incomes comparable across countries and time, daily incomes are measured in international-$ — a hypothetical currency that would buy a comparable amount of goods and services that a U.S. dollar would buy in the United States in 2011 (for a more detailed explanation, see here).

 The distribution of incomes is shown at 3 points in time: